DhavalJain2001/OSLABFINAL/README.md

 ## Fundamental Terms
-1. What is Disk Scheduling Algorithm and how its types are implemented.
+1. What is Disk Scheduling Algorithm and how its importance.
 2. Objectives of Disk Scheduling Algorithms
 3. Basic Terms:
     * Seek Time